-At the end of August last year, Johnson announced that Parliament was to be prorogued for five weeks.
+Boris Johnson announced that Parliament was to be prorogued for five weeks in September 2019.
 Johnson defended the decision as having his own Queen’s Speech to lay out his aims; opposition MPs and the Speaker John Bercow said that its only purpose was to force Brexit through by the end of October.
-The matter was escalated through the courts, with the Court of Session stating it was unlawful.
-The High Court then threw the case out, stating that it was not unconstitutional for the prorogation to take place.
+The matter escalated through the courts, with the Court of Session stating it was unlawful.
+The High Court then threw the case out, stating that it was constitutional for the prorogation to take place.
 Finally, the Supreme Court (the highest court in the land) unanimously declared the move unlawful, meaning that the Prime Minister had acted outside of the law.

 4) The Christmas Election

-The first Christmas Election in over 100 years resulted from the stalemate in Parliament as MPs continued to battle over Brexit and Johnson’s plans.
+The first Christmas Election in over 100 years resulted from the stalemate in Parliament.
+MPs continued to battle over Brexit and Johnson’s plans.
 Boris’ famous catchphrase “Get Brexit Done” resonated across the country with voters who felt disenfranchised and unrepresented by their MPs.
-The decision to also remove 21 non-Brexit supporting MPs from the party further highlighted division within the party that Johnson was keen to remove.
+The decision to also remove 21 non-Brexit supporting MPs from the party further highlighted division within the party.
 The election campaign seemed undecided by many, but the exit poll suggested a massive majority for Johnson.
-With an 80-seat majority and 365 members on the government side, Johnson had won his first General Election with an outstanding result.
+With an 80-seat majority and 365 members on the government side, Boris Johnson had won his first General Election with an outstanding result.
 Labour suffered their worst defeat in decades, with many analysts suggesting distaste with Jeremy Corbyn’s leadership and the neutrality of their Brexit policy as reasons Labour seats swung with enormous volume to the Tory’s.

-COVID-19 emerged in China in December 2019, and while media coverage was limited, to begin with, it soon spiralled into a global pandemic with seemingly every country in the world affect to a large degree.
+COVID-19 emerged in China in December 2019, and while media coverage was limited to begin with, it soon spiralled into a global pandemic.
 Johnson took decisive action to close schools, pubs, offices and leisure facilities and ordered everyone to stay home.
 The decision to pay 80% of wages for companies that couldn’t afford to keep staff on, along with the Eat Out to Help Out schemes showed Johnson’s care for wanting to keep the economy running and limit the monetary damage from COVID-19 as much as possible.
-Critics say Johnson acted too late, supporters say Johnson acted as far within reason as possible.
+Critics say Boris Johnson acted too late, supporters say Johnson acted as far within reason as possible.

-- What was Boris Johnson’s biggest success in his first year?
+- What was Johnson’s biggest success in his first year?
 Why?

 - Was Johnson right to delay Brexit?

-- Why did Johnson win such a big majority in the 2019 election?
+- Why did Boris Johnson win such a big majority in the 2019 election?